Angmar2722/Angmar2722.github.io/cryptoHack2.md

 ```
 <br/>

+I found this <a href="https://github.com/Gallopsled/pwntools-tutorial/blob/master/tubes.md" target="_blank">Pwntools tutorial</a> to be very useful.
 So after a lot of Googling, this is the script that I wrote in order to get the flag :

 ```python